 - Big nightlife, late-night parties, or a louder adult scene

-- Mega-ship thrills like surf simulators, zip lines, or huge waterparks
+- Mega-ship thrills like surf simulators, zip lines, huge waterparks, or massive sports areas

 - A less Disney-themed vacation